Kovah/LinkAce-Website/content/docs/v1/configuration/user-settings.md

 For sure LinkAce also lets you change your user details and your password.
 You can change both in the Account Settings panel, or the Change Password panel.

+## Two Factor Authentication

+For additional security, you can enable Two Factor Authentication.
+You need an additional device that supports either scanning a QR code or entering a 2FA secret.

+{{< image type="screen" img="user_settings_2fa_enable.png" alt="Preview of the option to enable Two Factor Authentication" >}}

+Make sure your additional device is ready and click the "Enable Two Factor Authentication" button.
+You will be asked for your password to verify your intent.
+After the page reloads, you will be presented a QR code.
+Scan this QR code or click the "QR code not working" label to display the secret for manually adding LinkAce as your new authentication option.
+Once your device is correctly set up, you will be asked for the one-time-password while logging into LinkAce again.

+{{< image type="screen" img="user_settings_2fa_qr_code.png" alt="Preview of the option to enable Two Factor Authentication" >}}

+### Two Factor Recovery Codes

+In case you have lost your Two Factor device or it's inaccessible, you may use a recovery code to log into LinkAce.

+{{< alert type="danger" >}}
+**Please save these recovery codes** where they are save to access by yourself at any time.
+If you lose access to these codes, you will be locked out of LinkAce!
+{{</ alert >}}

+{{< image type="screen" img="user_settings_2fa_recovery_codes.png" alt="Preview of the option to enable Two Factor Authentication" >}}

+Once you use a recovery code to log into LinkAce, it will be removed from the valid codes.
+Please make sure to regenerate codes once they are depleted.
+This can be done with a click on the "Generate new Recovery Codes" button.

 ## User Settings

 {{< image type="screen" img="user_settings_general.png" alt="Preview of general user settings" >}}